ae-foster/badapted/README.md

         # generate empty dataframe
         data_columns = ['RA', 'DA', 'PA', 'RB', 'DB', 'PB', 'R'] self.data = pd.DataFrame(columns=data_columns)

-    @staticmethod
-    def df_to_design_tuple(df):
-        '''User must impliment this method.
-It takes in a design in the form of a single row of pandas dataframe, and it must return the chosen design as a named tuple.
-        Convert 1-row pandas dataframe into named tuple''' RA = df.RA.values[0]
-        DA = df.DA.values[0]
-        PA = df.PA.values[0]
-        RB = df.RB.values[0]
-        DB = df.DB.values[0]
-        PB = df.PB.values[0]
-        chosen_design = Design(ProspectA=Prospect(reward=RA, delay=DA, prob=PA),
-                            ProspectB=Prospect(reward=RB, delay=DB, prob=PB))
-        return chosen_design
 ```

 We only did this multiple inheritance because we wanted other (non Bayesian Adaptive) design generators which worked in the DARC domain, but did not have any of the Bayesian Adaptive Design components.
-In most situations just focussing on Bayesian Adaptive Design, you could just define the  `df_to_design_tuple` classes in your one single concrete design generator class.

 ### Step 3: define a model